 How does heat make my skin tighter?

-- Reorganisation and cross-linking of this new and existing collagen also occurs at the TCP sites, giving the skin increased elasticity properties and greater resistance to physical stress to the skin.
+- Reorganisation and cross-linking of new and existing collagen also occurs at the TCP sites, giving the skin increased elasticity properties and greater resistance to physical stress to the skin.

 The Ultrasound energy is delivered between 1.5mm and 4.5mm into the skin’s dermis, ensuring tightening through the deepest layers of the skin to provide long lasting results.
-Ultrasound imaging guides the practitioner throughout the procedure over the sections of face to be treated.
-Allowing the different depths to be identified and correctly treated.
+Ultrasound imaging guides the practitioner throughout the procedure over the sections of face to be treated, allowing the different depths to be identified and correctly treated.

 Unlike skin laser and surgical procedures, Ulthera bypasses the upper layers of the skin to deliver the right amount of ultrasound energy at the right depths and the right temperature.